kingsdigitallab/alice-thornton/frontend/timeline/index.md

 customCSS: "/assets/css/timeline.css"
 ---

-Below is a visual representation of Alice Thornton’s life, depicted by the curved grey  line that starts with her birth and concludes with her death.
-The timeline starts from left to right, following the curve downward and round to snake in the opposite direction.
-Arrows are included at each curve to guide the direction of reading.
+Below is a visual representation of Alice Thornton’s life, using data  from her Books and other sources.

-"Guidelines" and "Legend" section on the right, that slide out once clicked, give guidance on how to understand and navigate the timeline.
+"Guidelines" and "Legend" section on the right, slide out once clicked, give guidance on how to understand and navigate the timeline.

 <hr>
 <em>Note: All elements below scale in response to the viewport so best viewed on a larger screen. </em>